Earth Day

 God only spoke to Adam and Eve.

-If the population of humans keeps growing at the rate we have for the last 70 years, in 2095 there will be 22.9 billion of us.
-Now that’s clearly way too many, but if you stacked us all up, we would only get 25.5% of the way to the sun.
+If the human population continues to grow at the rate it has for the last 70 years, by 2095, there will be 22.9 billion of us.
+Now, that’s way too many, but if you stacked us all up, we would only get 25.5% of the way to the sun.